May 31, 2016

 South Korea has long been admired as a digital economy visionary so it’s with great pleasure that we reveal our support for South Korean VAT compliance.

 We have distilled our international digital tax compliance solution into one simple integration.
-One that allows merchants to meet their tax obligations and all local South Korean legislative requirements from applying the correct VAT rate; producing compliant VAT reporting; calculating exchange rate(s), and storing data for potential audits.
+One that allows businesses to meet their tax obligations and all local South Korean legislative requirements from applying the correct VAT rate; producing compliant VAT reporting; calculating exchange rate(s), and storing data for potential audits.

 Why South Korea, and why now?